Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

 #         self.description = description

 # books = [
-#     Book(1, "Fictional Book Title", "A fantasy novel set in an imaginary world."),
+#     Book(1, "Fictional Book", "A fantasy novel set in an imaginary world."),
-#     Book(2, "Fictional Book Title", "A fantasy novel set in an imaginary world."),
+#     Book(2, "Wheel of Time", "A fantasy novel set in an imaginary world."),
 #     Book(3, "Fictional Book Title", "A fantasy novel set in an imaginary world.")
 # ]
 ```